Checkpoint-89/AI-Portfolio/README.md

 ## topic modelling
 > Keywords: scikit-learn, nltk, Latent Dirichlet Allocation, Multi-Dimensional-Scaling, pyLDAVis

-Evaluate the feasibility to assess insatisfaction topics within Yelp reviews:
+Evaluates the feasibility to assess insatisfaction topics within Yelp reviews:
 - What are the main insatisfaction topics ?
 - In one particular review: what is the client complaining about ?

-Provide a graphical answer to the above questions.
+Provides a graphical answer to the above questions.